Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 2

 Knicks vs. Heat: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 2

-The New York Knicks and Miami Heat are meeting in the second round of the NBA Playoffs, with Game 2 on tap.
+The New York Knicks and the Miami Heat will square off in Game 2 of the second round of the NBA Playoffs.

-In this article, you will check out the spread and odds across multiple sportsbooks for the Knicks vs. Heat matchup.
+You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Knicks vs. Heat matchup in this article.

 Knicks vs. Heat Game Info